LPSSF/SFResource/CreateDevUser.md

 5. Assign permission sets: 	DevOps Center, sf_devops_NamedCredentials

-As a result, Dev do not have visibility of business data outsiede of DevOps Center.
+As a result, Dev do not have visibility of business data outside of DevOps Center.